mroki58/sortProject/README.txt

-Simple programme with implementation of sorting algorithms.
+Simple program with implementation of sorting algorithms.
 Plans for future are to measure a time complexity of all of them.

 This project mix OOP and procedural programming in c/c++.